-There are three different types of traffic to focus on: referral, direct and social.
+There are three different types of traffic to focus on referral, direct and social.

-Referral traffic refers to the visitors that are stumbling across your website from another blog, webpage and social media channels.
+Referral traffic refers to the visitors that are stumbling across your website from another blog, webpage, and social media channels.
 It is important to know where your traffic is coming from as it can present a collaboration opportunity for your brand.
-For example, you realise that most of your traffic is coming from website X, you can approach them and potentially set up a partnership that is beneficial to both parties.
+For example, you realize that most of your traffic is coming from website X, you can approach them and potentially set up a partnership that is beneficial to both parties.

 Direct traffic is the traffic that is coming from people typing your brand’s name into a search engine.
-A high number of direct traffic indicates effective search engine optimisation (SEO).
+A high number of direct traffic indicates effective search engine optimization (SEO).
 The higher the increase in your direct traffic, the better your following is becoming.

-Lastly, social traffic refers to the traffic coming from social networks such as Facebook, Instagram, Twitter, LikedIn and others.
+Lastly, social traffic refers to the traffic coming from social networks such as Facebook, Instagram, Twitter, LinkedIn, and others.
 The more engaging your content is the more traffic you will receive from these channels.

-Depending on the nature of your business you might experience that you get more traffic from one specific source, however the focus should be on making sure you are getting traffic from all sources.
+Depending on the nature of your business you might experience that you get more traffic from one specific source, however, the focus should be on making sure you are getting traffic from all sources.
 A clear call to action and good content can ensure just that!